Casa entera

 Well behaved dogs are welcome for a supplement of £15 each (maximum of 3).
 Dogs are not allowed on the furniture or upstairs.
 They must be controlled around the livestock and not permitted to run free, no matter how well behaved, they can worry the animals.

-4 dogs may be permitted on request, please get in touch to let us know the size/breeds of your dogs and we will check for you.
+4 or 5 dogs may be permitted on request, please get in touch to let us know the size/breeds of your dogs and we will check for you.

 Restricted mobility